dikahasyim/lays/README.md

-a minimum setup for PHP dev
+a minimum setup script for PHP dev on Apache2